plone/volto/PACKAGES.md

 Core packages must not depend on any other `@plone/*` package, with only one exception, `@plone/types`.
 They must be published and bundled in a traditional (transpiled) way.
-The bundle of these packages must work on both CommonJS and ESM environments.
+The bundle of these packages must work on both CommonJS and ECMAScript Module (ESM) environments.

 ## Feature packages